 This parcel contains two separate shopping centers, Centennial Plaza on the north (built in 1961), and Arapahoe Center on the south (built in 1962).
-Today, the centers contain a mix of neighborhood-oriented services.
+Today, the centers contain a mix of neighborhood-oriented services and are zoned Community Business (B-2).
 Vehicular access is provided from Lowell Boulevard to the West, Belleview Avenue to the North, and Linden Drive to the east.
 The centers are easily walkable and bikeable from surrounding neighborhoods.
-Both centers are included in the Columbine Square Urban Renewal Area and Plan; however, they are viable in their current configuration for the near-term and are unlikely to redevelop within the 5 to 10 year planning horizon.
+Both centers are included in the Columbine Square Urban Renewal Area and Plan; however, they are viable in their current configuration for the nearterm and are unlikely to redevelop within the 5 to 10 year planning horizon.